 Patricia Lanza was the Director of Talent & Content for the Annenberg Space for Photography for 8 years.
 I have left this position to form my own organization for exhibition development,curation and consultation for art & photography.
 I am currently curating two exhibitions.
 I will have a photography exhibition on Van Gogh with Lynn Johnson at the Leica gallery in 2019

-Upon her return to Santa Fe in 2015 after living and working in the Bay Area and LA, Pilar founded Edition ONE Gallery on Canyon Road, a contemporary photography gallery with an inviting living-room atmosphere featuring the works of a hand-picked group of artists working in traditional and digital media.
-Alternating one-person-shows and themed exhibitions for the first two years allowed Pilar to showcase and inform visitors about the diversity and talents of photographers selected from a world-wide pool.
+Pilar's investigation of and involvement in all facets of the photo industry have contributed to her unique understanding of the processes, aesthetics and value of photography in today’s art market.
+Upon her return to Santa Fe seven years ago after living and working in the Bay Area and LA, Pilar founded Edition ONE Gallery on Canyon Road, a contemporary photography gallery with an inviting living-room atmosphere featuring the works of a hand-picked group of artists working in traditional and digital media.
+Alternating one-person-shows and themed exhibitions for the first seven years allowed Pilar to showcase and inform visitors about the diversity and talents of photographers selected from a world-wide pool.
+The work is exciting, the openings legendary, hosting photo-related events and portfolio reviews has expanded her stable of artists and their audience.
+Curatorial Vision/Mission: “Photography, from its beginnings, has been a medium of interrogation and change.
+One of the real challenges for fine art photography today is balancing traditional processes and photography’s established practitioners with the explosion of new methods, styles and works that bombard what was until recently a relatively select group of artists.
 As a curator and a gallerist, my contribution is to gather photographers from New Mexico and around the world who are engaged in all manner of photography, and present their works in a way that both honors their art, and informs established and next-generation collectors about the value of photography in this century.”

 Carol LeFlufy is the Director of Eye Forward, a photographer and director’s representative agency in Los Angeles.
 Eye Forward represents Sam Jones, The Ingalls, Spencer Lowell, Bella Newman, Dewey Nicks, Frank Ockenfels 3, and Perry Ogden.
 Eye Forward clients include editorial, advertising, entertainment advertising and brand direct clients in a diverse range of still life, portraiture, landscape, beauty, fashion, life style and motion.
 Carol previously worked for Annie Leibovitz as a studio manager and at Art + Commerce in New York after a career as a photographer in Canada.
 Carol has taught at ICP in NY and Art Center in Pasadena.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.